-Background on the CFPB and Its Governing Laws
+Background, Governing Laws

-The CFPB is a creation of the Dodd-Frank Wall Street Reform and Consumer Protection Act, passed by Congress on July 21, 2010.
-Pub.
+The CFPB is a creation of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), signed into law by President Obama July 21, 2010 (Pub.
 L. No. 111-203, 124 Stat.
-1376 (2010) (Dodd-Frank).
-Title X of Dodd-Frank, titled the Consumer Financial Protection Act of 2010 (CFP Act), established the CFPB as an independent agency under the Federal Reserve System with a mandate to protect consumers and increase transparency with respect to financial transactions.
+1376 (2010); 139 DER EE-15, 7/22/10).
+Title X of Dodd-Frank, the Consumer Financial Protection Act of 2010 (CFP Act), established the CFPB as an independent agency under the Federal Reserve System with a mandate to protect consumers and increase transparency with respect to financial transactions

-The CFP Act gives the CFPB broad powers to assume regulatory and rulemaking authority under numerous existing federal consumer protection laws, and additionally vests the Bureau with the power to enact new regulations and take enforcement and supervisory actions with respect to consumer financial products and the entities that deal in them.
-In addition to overseeing certain activities of banks and other financial institutions, the Bureau has authority over entities that are currently unregulated or lightly regulated, such as mortgage companies, payday lenders, and private education lenders.
+The CFP Act gives the CFPB broad powers to assume regulatory and rulemaking authority under numerous existing federal consumer protection laws, and additionally vests the bureau with the power to enact new regulations and take enforcement and supervisory actions with respect to consumer financial products and the entities that deal in them.
+In addition to overseeing certain activities of banks and other financial institutions, the bureau has authority over entities that are currently unregulated or lightly regulated, such as mortgage companies, payday lenders, and private education lenders.